Learning Explicit Contact for Implicit Reconstruction of Hand-held Objects from Monocular Images: Introduction

 Then, we attempt to exploit predicted contact states to simplify the 3D reconstruction task.
 Here, we follow the previous work~\cite{ye2022s} to model hand-held objects with deep implicit functions~\cite{park2019deepsdf}, which can generate realistic and high-resolution object meshes.
 However, how to make implicit functions take good advantage of estimated contact states is also challenging and remains unsolved.
 The main challenge is that contact points are distributed on the hand surface in the discrete form, while implicit functions have continuous values in the whole 3D volume.
 To tackle the difficulty, we employ sparse convolutions to diffuse these discrete contact states from the hand surface to the 3D space.
 Then, the implicit function can naturally query corresponding contact features for a given 3D point and improve the neural implicit reconstruction.
 We conduct extensive experiments on HO3D~\cite{hampali2020honnotate} and OakInk~\cite{yang2022oakink} benchmarks to show that our method can reconstruct high-quality object meshes that interact faithfully with hands.

-To sum up, the main contributions of this work can be listed as follows: \begin{itemize}[leftmargin=*]

-\item We propose to leverage contact priors for better reconstruction of hand-held objects.
-To estimate contact states more accurately, we introduce a novel framework that jointly optimizes part-level and vertex-level contact states in a coarse-to-fine manner.

-\item To make discrete contact states compatible with continuous implicit shape functions, we propose to diffuse contact features from the hand mesh surface to the whole 3D volume, which enables the continuous query of contact features for implicit object reconstruction.

-\item We conduct extensive experiments on HO3D and OakInk benchmarks to validate the effectiveness of our method.
-Our method can produce more realistic hand-held object meshes and advance state-of-the-art accuracy.
+To sum up, the main contributions can be listed as follows: \begin{itemize} \item We propose to leverage contact priors for better reconstruction of hand-held objects.
+To estimate contact states more accurately, we introduce a novel framework that jointly improves part-level and vertex-level contact states in a coarse-to-fine manner. \item To make discrete contact states compatible with continuous implicit shape functions, we propose to diffuse contact features from the hand mesh surface to the whole 3D volume, which enables the continuous query of contact features for implicit object reconstruction. \item We conduct extensive experiments on HO3D and OakInk benchmarks to validate the effectiveness of our method.
+Our method can produce more realistic hand-held object meshes and advance state-of-the-art accuracy. \end{itemize}